Diagnosis and Treatment Planning in Dentistry - Elsevier eBook on VitalSource, 3rd Edition

 - UPDATED content reflects advances in dental techniques, materials, and patient treatment options based on research, clinical experience, and current literature.

-- NEW resources on an Evolve website include videos, case-based scenarios, and decision-making algorithms.
+- NEW resources on an Evolve website include videos and decision-making algorithms.

 Section 1: Patient Examination and Diagnosis